 The predator is much more likely to be fooled for a little longer, maybe even taking a second gulp, in doing so giving the angler a better chance of a good hook hold.

-These are manufactured as a complete unit with an integral hook and weighted body, and there are literally hundreds to choose from.
+These are manufactured as a complete unit with an integral hook and an encapsulated weighted head, and there are literally hundreds to choose from.
 Some are very effective lures and others are much less so, and telling one from the other is not possible from its appearance.

 Of particular importance are the eyes, as it's these that give the predator something to home in on.

-As a UK angler, if I'm shore fishing with swimbaits, the odds are that sea bass are my target.
+If I'm shore fishing with these lures, the odds are that sea bass are my target.
 And it will usually be over rough ground, probably a from rock fishing mark and there'll be some tide running.

 If the water is deep, say 30 to 40 feet, heavier lures of around 5" to 6" will get the lure down before the current swings it around.
 The smaller 3" to 4" lures will be fine for shallow water.
 As with all kinds of lure fishing, experimentation is the key as far as the retrieve is concerned.
 Stop, start, slow the retrieve rate right down, then speed it up, try a steady rate of retrieve, lift the rod tip up, drop it down and so on.
 Sooner or later you'll find what works - then do it again...

-A good quality, light bass spinning rod will form the basis of your outfit, together with a fixed spool reel loaded with braided fishing line and topped of with a fluorocarbon leader.
-Why braid line? ~ Well...
+A good quality, light spinning rod will form the basis of your outfit, together with a fixed spool reel loaded with braided fishing line and topped of with a fluorocarbon leader.
+Why braid line?

-Williamson Lures 'Live Series' Mackerel swimbaits are designed for trolling, and have dispensed with the paddle-tail design in favour of a more natural one.
+Williamson Lures 'Live Series' Swimbaits are designed for trolling, and have dispensed with the paddle-tail design in favour of a more natural one.